ytakefuji/patient/README.md

 Columns 4 and 5 show the degree of polynomial regression for the first and second biomarkers, respectively.

-Columns 6 and 7 show the range of vertical axis for the first and second biomarkers, respectively.
+Columns 6 and 7 set the range of vertical axis for the first and second biomarkers, respectively.

 Based on data.csv with state-of-the-art technology, phope or phope.py can calculate and predict values of biomarkers for the next visit.